Run the built-in proxy

 - The proxy loads a route library file named

-stored in your home directory.
-For more information about obtaining this file, see Download and build the proxy. - The proxy loads a configuration file named
+that it ships with.
+For more information about updating or modifying this file, see Download and build the proxy. - The proxy loads a configuration file named

 my_config.lua